luislucena16/hardhat-starter-kit/README.md

 ```

 # Thank You!
 Building and learning with Chainlink!
+Inspired by [smartcontractkit](https://github.com/smartcontractkit/hardhat-starter-kit)

 ## Resources